Skip to content

 U.S. release date: September 1, 2017

 The influence of the “Bourne” movies and the television series “24” have become prevalent in our consumption of movies and television series that revolve around government agents or spies and the terrorists they pursue, making it somewhat of a challenge to come up with anything new or different.
 Unless the tone is wholly original, it’s become apparent that it’s really hard to steer clear of the kind of formula we’re used to seeing.
-Such is the case with “Unlocked”, the latest spy thriller from veteran director Michael Apted, who has some experience in this genre having helmed “The World is Not Enough” an eighteen-year-old 007 entry.
-“Unlocked” is a movie that can’t seem to maintain any interest, despite the impressive acting pedigrees of its cast.
-Despite a couple solid performances, the convoluted story and confusing characters fail to leave any lasting mark.
+Such is the case with “Unlocked”, the latest spy thriller from veteran director Michael Apted, who has some experience in this genre, having helmed “The World is Not Enough,” an eighteen-year-old 007 entry.
+“Unlocked” is a movie that can’t seem to maintain any interest despite the impressive acting pedigrees of its cast.
+Despite a couple of solid performances, the convoluted story and confusing characters fail to leave any lasting mark.

 Screenwriter Peter O’Brien makes his feature film writing debut after writing HALO video games for Microsoft.
 His story (which was considered “most liked” in the assortment of unmade screenplays in the 2008 Blacklist) is primarily set in modern-day London, but we do get a little backstory on our main character, Alice Racine (Noomi Rapace), a former CIA interrogator.
 Years ago, she was involved in cracking down on a terrorist hit in Paris that ended up a disaster with multiple civilian deaths.
 Of course, in typical fashion, Alice is haunted by that event and has spent the years since laying low at a desk job.